sshashka/QuitMateApp/README.md

 * AI-driven Recommendations: Leverage AI capabilities to offer personalized recommendations based on the user's well-being and historical data.

 # Made by using:
-Swift, SwiftUI, UIKit, Firebase, and SigmaSwiftStatistics for calculating Pearson correlation
+Swift, SwiftUI, UIKit, Charts, Combine, Firebase, and SigmaSwiftStatistics for calculating Pearson correlation